 Bachelor of Science Degree in Elementary Education (BSEE)

-South Florida State College is accepting applications for its new Bachelor of Science Degree program in Elementary Education (BSEE), which begins offering classes in fall 2014.
+Beginning March 1, South Florida State College's Bachelor of Science Degree program in Elementary Education (BSEE) will accept applications for fall 2015 classes.
 If you have an Associate in Arts (AA) degree and have completed certain prerequisite education courses, you may be eligible to apply in this two-year program.
 Graduates earn Florida certification in kindergarten through sixth grade with ESOL and Reading endorsements.

 For more information, consult the College Catalog or call the SFSC Advising and Counseling Center at 784-7405.

 Value of the BSEE Degree

 SFSC’s BSEE degree program prepares you to teach grades K-6 while working in diverse educational settings and with students of varying capabilities.
 You will learn how to plan and implement lessons that integrate math and science, health, music and movement, literature, fine arts, language arts, and social sciences.
 You will observe teachers in their classrooms, teach lessons through the practicum and internship courses, and complete a full-time teaching internship.
 Field experience builds upon previous semester experiences.

 - Teaching English as a second language

 - Reading competency

 - Exceptionalities among students

 - Integrated approaches to teaching methodologies at the elementary school level